How to Reduce Heart Disease

 Other studies have found evidence pointing to additional components playing a part in peanuts’ heart-protective powers.
 Arginine, like that found in peanuts, may improve circulation and reduce heart disease risk.
 Peanuts are also a good source of vitamin E, which, when consumed in low quantities, can lead to benefits against coronary heart disease.

-The question has been asked of whether peanuts have cholesterol, but the true question is what effect peanuts and peanut products have on cholesterol.
+The question has been asked of whether peanuts and peanut butter are bad for your cholesterol.
+The true question is what effect peanuts and peanut products have on cholesterol.
 And if you’re wondering whether peanuts raise cholesterol or lower cholesterol, the answer is good news: it can do both!

 Peanuts, peanut butter, and peanut oil are filled with heart-healthy monounsaturated and polyunsaturated fats.
 These fats lower total and “bad” LDL cholesterol as well as triglyceride levels, while keeping “good” HDL cholesterol high.
 A controlled study of people eating diets high in either peanut oil, peanuts and peanut butter, or olive oil, all of which are high in monounsaturated fat (MUFA), showed that levels of total cholesterol, bad LDL cholesterol, and triglycerides were lowered, while good HDL cholesterol levels remained high.